 If your teeth are sensitive or have enamel damage, you should speak to your doctor before using charcoal toothpaste.
 The abrasive nature of some charcoal toothpaste could potentially wear down the enamel, leading to increased sensitivity and enamel damage that is irreparable.

 Fluoride vs. Fluoride-Free

 The concept of charcoal toothpaste is often synonymous with fluoride-free products.
-This is not necessarily a negative thing, but we recommend chatting to your dentist to decide if fluoride is an important ingredient for you personally.
+This is not necessarily a negative thing, but we recommend chatting to your dentist to decide if fluoride is an important ingredient for you.

-Charcoal toothpastes often use essential oils for flavor while others rely on artificial flavors.
+Charcoal toothpaste often uses essential oils for flavor, while others rely on artificial flavors.
 Check the flavor and ingredients list to see if it is compatible with your preferred tastes.
 Essential oils can be strong and some might find them too intense.

 What is charcoal?

-According to Restorative Dentist and oral care expert Dr. Brigitte White, activated charcoal is a fine black powder derived from certain natural resources (like wood or coconut) and heated to an extremely high temperature.
-This process makes the powder porous, enabling it to absorb certain toxins and contaminants from the body like mouth odor and surface stains (think coffee, berries, and red wine).
+According to oral care expert Dr. Brigitte White, activated charcoal is a fine black powder derived from certain natural resources (like wood or coconut) and heated to an extremely high temperature.
+This process makes the powder porous, enabling it to absorb certain toxins and contaminants from the body, like mouth odor and surface stains (think coffee, berries, and red wine).

 Does charcoal toothpaste work?

-Dr. White explains that there are no long-term studies to determine whether activated charcoal products are safe or effective in regard to dental hygiene.
-Her advice is to be cautious when using them for prolonged periods of time, and seek the advice of a dentist if you’re unsure.
+Dr. White explains that there are no long-term studies to determine whether activated charcoal products are safe or effective regarding dental hygiene.
+Her advice is to be cautious when using them for a prolonged period and seek the advice of a dentist if you’re unsure.